 Budget 2017: Water prices to rise by 30% over 2 years

-The increase in price is a reflection of rising costs of producing water, says Finance Minister Heng in his Budget speech.
+The increase in price is a reflection of rising costs of producing water, says Finance Minister Heng Swee Keat in his Budget speech.

 - Posted 20 Feb 2017 16:45

 SINGAPORE: Water prices will increase by 30 per cent in two phases over the next two years, starting from 1 July this year.
-This is the first time in almost 20 years that the Government would have revised water prices.
+This is the first time in almost 20 years that the Government is revising water prices.
 Finance Minister Heng Swee Keat announced this in his Budget address, almost two weeks after Environment and Water Resources Minister, Masagos Zulkifli, indicated the Government’s intention to do so.

 In his speech, Mr Heng said prices need to reflect the rising costs associated with supplying water.
 He said the cost of producing water has increased with the Government building more desalination and NEWater plants, as well as laying deeper pipes amidst an urbanised environment.